 All students living in suites will provide their own small appliances, pots, pans, cooking utensils and cleaning supplies.

-Many first-year students will share a double room.
-The application will ask some specific questions about your lifestyle preferences to match your compatibility with potential roommates.
-You will have the opportunity to self-select a roommate or have one selected for you.
-To ensure optimal compatibility and harmonious roommate relations, you should answer the questions completely and honestly.
-Double rooms are shared by students who are of the same gender.
+Most first-year students will be sharing a double room.
+Students are typically assigned with roommates of the same gender.
+The residence application lists specific questions about your lifestyle preferences which will be used to match your compatibility with potential roommates.
+To ensure optimal compatibility and harmonious roommate relations, we suggest you answer the questions thoroughly and honestly.

-All residences offer a mixed-gender environment, but there are some floors/sections designated as female only or male only.
+Most residences are mixed gender, but we also offer some floors/sections designated as female-or male-only floors.
 You can indicate a preference for a same gender floor/section on the application.

-The purchase of a meal plan is required in all traditional residences where cooking facilities are not provided.
-Students may rent or bring compact refrigerators.
+The purchase of a meal plan is mandatory in all traditional residences where cooking facilities are not provided.
+Students may rent or bring compact refrigerators from our external partner Coldex to keep in their room.
 Students living in suites with kitchen access may purchase optional meal plans.
-For more information, visit the Food Services website
+For more information, visit the Food Services website.

-In addition to your room and meal costs, all students are required to pay a non-refundable fee of $80 for residence life activities.
-You will incur additional costs if subscribe to phone service, long distance calling and cable TV.
-Students should also make insurance arrangements before moving into residence because the University is not responsible for loss or damage of personal property for any reason.
+In addition to your room and meal costs, all students are required to pay an $80 Residence Life fee.
+You may incur additional costs if you wish to subscribe to phone and cable TV.
+Students are strongly recommended to get content insurance as the University is not responsible for loss or damage of personal property for any reason.

-Your residence occupancy is effective for the 2017-2018 Fall and Winter academic terms but excludes the winter holiday closure period when the residences are closed.
-Students are required to make alternative living arrangements during the closure period but students who live out-of-province may appeal to stay in residence if they have no alternative accommodation and will be charged a $150 (under review) flat fee if they are approved.
+Your residence occupancy is effective for the 2020-2021 Fall and Winter academic terms but excludes the winter holiday closure period when the residences are closed.
+Students are required to make alternative living arrangements during the closure period but students who live out-of-province may appeal to stay in residence if they have no alternative accommodation and will be charged a standard Holiday Closure fee if they are approved.

-If you are unable to come to campus, we invite you to view residence buildings and gallery.
+If you are unable to come to campus, we encourage you to view our residence buildings and gallery.

-If you are planning to visit the campus, you may be able to join up with a scheduled tour.
+If you are planning to visit the campus, you may be able to sign up for a tour.
 Sign up for a campus tour.